kaizengrowth/DenverStartupWeek2023/README.md

 6. You will be asked to "Configure Project" with your OpenAI_API_Key.

 For now, just type in the following string in the input box called "Value (Will Be Encrypted)": `"temporarystring123"`, and click on the "Deploy" button.
     * **NOTE:** You can type in any random string you wish.
-Your actual key will be entered later into the `.env` file in your repository.
+Your actual key will be entered later into the '.env' file in your repository.

-    * The Deploy process will take a little time to run.
+    * The deployment process will take a little time to run.
+No worries!
+Vercel handles a lot of the difficult parts for you, so this part is a little like magic.

 <br/>